The Staff Senate was established by the Chancellor in 1998 as a representative body which:

 The Staff Senate Grant Award principally targets four year academic programs; however, graduate and certificate/licensing programs are also eligible provided that the training will enhance the applicant's skills and abilities.
 Recipients are selected by a selection committee.

 The grant will be applied to the cost of tuition and/or fees.
 Payment will be made directly to the providing institution.
-One grant in the amount of $250 will be awarded per semester.
+One grant up to the amount of $250 will be awarded per semester.
 The grant award will only be offered to a staff member once each academic year.

 For additional information, please contact a member of the Grant Award Committee